Rozanne Botha: Biography

 In the 1980s she also worked for Mimosa Films as a production coordinator for the next years, creating documentary films.
 She worked with the founder and producer Boet Troskie, who produced The Gods Must Be Crazy.

 According to Nelson Mandela's former private secretary, Zelda La Grange, Mandela was fond of Botha's husband, Schalk Visagie, a top police officer, as he was progressive-minded and had influence over his more conservative wife, Rozanne.
 At her employer's request, La Grange arranged a dinner between the president, Rozanne, Schalk and Rozanne's sister Elsa, and her husband on 8 February 1998.
 Mandela had hoped to lobby the family so that they would persuade Botha to testify at the new government's Truth and Reconciliation Commission (TRC), set up to expose apartheid-era crimes and chaired by Archbishop Desmond Tutu.
 There was no unanimous agreement between the family, with Rozanne strongly opposed, believing that her father could face prosecution and/or humiliation in the court.

 In 1999, Botha's husband, Schalk Visagie, who was in charge of the PAGAD unit of the police, was shot.
 He suffered three bullet wounds, and the couple were visited in hospital by Nelson Mandela.
 At the hospital, she rebuked Mandela for the current levels of crime in South Africa.
 The incident was widely reported in the press, and drew criticism from La Grange.

-In 2012-2013, she used music as part of her campaign “I will be your voice”, to raise money for local wildlife centres targeting rhino poaching.
+In 2012-2013, she used music as part of her campaign “I will be your voice”, to raise money for local wildlife centres targeting rhinoceros poaching.
 As part of the campaign, she sang a duet with her daughter, Shanna, accompanied by her son Schalk on piano and guitar and with the group Heavenly Quartez from Khayelitsha singing in Xhosa, in the chorus.